-Generally, a company’s combined efforts of a marketing department including SEM, SEO, SMM, Content, web development and designing teams is responsible for lead generation.
+Generally, a company’s combined efforts of a marketing department including SEM, SEO, SMM, Content, web development, and designing teams are responsible for lead generation.

 Now, let us move on to understand what a sales prospect is and how is it different from a lead.

 Marketers need to understand that a sales prospect has some trust in their brand as solutions for their problems or challenges– this is where marketers can create value.
 Also, you might have to disqualify them if they keep ignoring the offers made to them– compelling them isn‘t the solution.

 Further, we have elaborated on six points to show how a sales lead and a sales prospect are different from one another.

 Sales prospects are the most important asset in your customer acquisition cycle.
 The chief responsibility of marketing is to define ideal customers and attract them with promotional strategies.